|

 Our Recommendations

-Long-Term Investing and Retirement Planning: Robinhood is the only one offering a 1% IRA match, so it wins.
+Long-Term Investing and Retirement Planning: Robinhood is the only one with 1% free IRA match, so that’s the easy pick.

-Active Stock Trading: Robinhood now features an advanced trading platform.
+Active Stock Trading: Robinhood now offers an advanced trading platform.

 Public vs Robinhood Verdict